Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Recovery from Substance Use

-Seeking connection and accountability beyond 12-step programs.
+Adults in recovery from substance use or addictive behaviors who are seeking connection and accountability beyond 12-step programs.
 Our groups address the underlying relational wounds that often drive addictive behavior.

 High-Functioning Professionals

-Personal Growth Seekers
+Adults Seeking Personal Growth

-Find the Right Group(713) 564-5146 • 8100 Washington Ave, Suite 170, Houston TX 77007
+Find Your Group(713) 564-5146 • 8100 Washington Ave, Suite 170, Houston TX 77007

 What to Expect